Skip to main content

 • Whether either parent has a substance abuse issue

 However, this is not an exhaustive list.
-Each state considers its own factors to determine the best interests of the child on a case-by-case basis.
-Frequently, parents or other adults who seek custody or visitation of a child will be required by the court to take part in mediation.
-If domestic abuse allegations have been made, however, the parties will not be required to mediate.
+Each state considers a unique set of factors to determine the best interests of the child on a case-by-case basis.

-In mediation, you can discuss what you want, any problems you've had exchanging the child, and anything else that's relevant to the situation.
-Hopefully, you can come to a resolution everyone can live with.
+In mediation, you can discuss what you want or any problems you've had exchanging the child.
+You can also address anything else that's relevant to the situation.
+The goal is to create a plan that works well enough for everyone.
 Otherwise, the judge may make a parenting plan that neither parent is happy with.

 Several different types of issues may relate to child custody disputes.
 For example, issues arise when a parent keeps a child longer than agreed in the court order.
-Another example is when a parent claims a child on their taxes after establishing the other parent would claim the child, either by agreement or court order.
+Another example is when parents disagree about who claims a child on their taxes, sometimes even after an agreement or court order.

 Hiring a Child Custody and Visitation Lawyer